Cleavage (politics): New cleavages

 In some 21st century Western European countries like Austria, Denmark, Norway and Switzerland, a new cultural divide is suggested to have arisen, challenging the old primary political cleavage over economic conflicts.
 This transformation has occurred since the late 1960s, with the New Left that arose in this period espousing libertarian and universalistic values, and a populist right reaction arising from the 1980s espousing traditionalist and communitarian ones.
-This is known as Populism and many examples from the 2020s can be highlighted: the election of several populist presidents and parties (Erdogan in Turkey, Trump in the USA, The Five Stars Movement in Italy), the vote of citizens (the 2016-UK-referendum leading to the Brexit).
+This is known as Populism and many examples from the 2020s can be highlighted: the election of several populist presidents and parties (Erdogan in Turkey, Trump in the US, The Five Stars Movement in Italy), the vote of citizens (the 2016-UK-referendum leading to the Brexit).
 This can be explained by the rise of the influence of values upon voting behavior.
-Citizens don't only take into account economics parameters, but also cultural ones.
-This new trend, the Authoritarian populist-Libertarian pluralist cleavage, is, slowly, replacing the former Western-countries political cleavage which is the Left-Right fight.
+Citizens do not only take into account economics parameters, but also cultural ones.
+This new trend, the Authoritarian populist-Libertarian pluralist cleavage, is slowly replacing the former Western-countries political cleavage which is the Left-Right fight.
 The term for this new cleavage was coined by Pippa Norris and Ronald Inglehart.
 It has been argued that the pattern that can be seen emerging in terms of election outcomes in America and across Europe is as a result of this new cleavage.